 Whatever your reason for remodeling, it is important to keep the investment of your bathroom remodel within the value of your home.
 Home values vary a great deal, and the updated bathroom will be determined by the location and value of the home.

 The size of the room, the scope of the project, the design and products chosen, and the detail of the work all play a part in determining the investment a homeowner will make in updating their home.
-Following is a Cost vs. Value Chart to help you see how a bathroom remodel can impact your home’s value.
+For more information on bathroom remodeling costs and how they impact your homes value, visit Hanley Wood’s Cost vs. Value report.

 Here’s a Peek at Part of Our Process